nindahn/credit-score-test/README.md

-# Credit Card Approval Prediction
+# Predicting the Approval of Credit Cards
 2022

 ## application_record.csv